supertestnet/brick-wallet/README.md

 # Brick wallet
-A lightning web wallet with NWC
+A web frontend for NWC wallets